-The proposed licence will provide convenient access to liquor by taking orders online, by phone, fax or mail order, and delivery to customers via courier.
+The proposed licence will provide the added choice and convenience for customers who choose to purchase to liquor online.
+Products will be shipped to the customer via courier.
 No sales will be made in person at the licensed premises and members of the public will not be permitted to attend the premises to place or collect their orders.
-Liquor will be stored in a storeroom at Dora Creek.